Food Delivery Worker Xing Lin Killed When Mercedes Crashes Into Multiple Vehicles And Outdoor Dining Structure In Astoria

 NEW YORK (CBSNewYork) — A 37-year-old man was killed when a car crashed into several vehicles and an outdoor dining structure Thursday in Queens.

 Police say it appears the driver was trying to get around another car.
-CBS2’s John Dias spoke with a passenger in that car.READ MORE: Police: Family Dispute Sparked Shooting That Hurt Innocent Bystanders Dining Outside At Peter Luger Steakhouse
+CBS2’s John Dias spoke with a passenger in that car.READ MORE: New York City Workers Cite COVID Concerns Ahead Of Rally To Postpone Monday's Scheduled Office Return

 “You could just see something bad was about to happen,” Tom Mountfort told Dias.
 “We both just go, ‘woah, woah, woah,’ because you can see the driver is not going to be able to stop.”

-Mountfort said a woman driving a Mercedes tried to get around them, but the 60-year-old crashed through a dining structure outside the Peruvian restaurant Rosatoro on 35th Street near Ditmars Boulevard in Astoria.
+Mountfort said a woman driving a Mercedes tried to get around them, but the 60-year-old crashed through a dining structure outside the Peruvian restaurant Rosatoro on 35th Street near Ditmars Boulevard in Astoria around 7:45 p.m.

 “She went through the entire structure, the long way,” he said.